 In the 1920s and 1930s they were building some of the newer homes of Lee – including homes on what was then referred to as the Northbrook Estate, opposite the Northbrook Park on Baring Road (see picture below).
 An advert offered the 3 bedroom homes at £725 for leasehold at £875 freehold – stressing the relative proximity of both Grove Park and Lee Stations.
 It was almost certainly part of the land of College Farm, which Running Past has covered in the past.

 William John (1897) was also extending their area of operation – particularly into Bexley, during the mid to late 1930s they developed sites at

-All the census, shipping, marriage and related data came via Find My Past
+The elements of the family history have been gleaned from two sources – the census, shipping, marriage and related data came via Find My Past

 The most important sources have been the fascinating Scudamore Family history along with various members of the Scudamore family who have enabled me to piece together strands that I had originally not been able to link together.